 Is lard just bacon grease?

-No. While technically it is bacon fat, it is cooked at a much higher temperature and contains a lot more flavor than white lard.
+No. Bacon is cooked at a much higher temperature, and the grease contains a lot more flavor than white lard.
+Lard is melted gently to maintain a mild flavor.

 Can you make lard from any animal?

 Technically, lard only comes from pig fat.
 Tallow is made from beef or lamb fat.
-Essentially they are very similar, just different napes.
+They are very similar, just different types of animal fat.

 How long does lard last?